-Advanced Therapies (gene and cell based treatments) is a fast growing area of research and innovation in life sciences, with the potential to provide a step-change in the treatment of many diseases.
+Advanced Therapies, defined as gene and cell based treatments, are a fast growing area of research and innovation in life sciences, with the potential to provide a step-change in the treatment of many diseases.

-Funded by the Research England Connecting Capabilities Fund as part of the London Advanced Therapies programme, this round of Collaborate to Innovate offers a focused and intensive end-to-end solution for SMEs working in advanced therapies with specific R&D needs.
-It helps define those needs, then matches them to expertise in Higher Education Institutes and delivers research collaborations with the aim of leading to innovative advanced therapies products.
+Funded by the Research England Connecting Capabilities Fund and match-funded by European Regional Development Fund (ERDF), the scheme helps define those needs, then matches them to expertise in Higher Education Institutes and delivers research collaborations with the aim of leading to innovative advanced therapies products.

 - King’s College London

 Target SMEs include advanced therapies biotech companies working in the area of gene or cell therapy products, gene engineering, regenerative medicine and vector manufacturing.

 SMEs should have a challenge/problem that could potentially be addressed by a collaboration with an academic partner.
 Collaborate to Innovate matches the SMEs to academic research groups with complementary expertise.
 SMEs may also nominate academic partners they wish to work with.
 However, the programme emphasises new collaborations.
 Projects:

 - Receive up to £150,000 support available in eligible costs